We are not currently accepting worm tea orders due to COVID-19

 The Department of Public Worms is now offering worm tea to the local gardening community!
 Our tea invigorates your plants by providing high amounts of nutrients and organic content to your soil.
-The difference is noticeable immediately!
-Best of all, our worm tea is made onsite at UCSB with worm castings produced from locally collected food scraps from our campus that would otherwise be sent to the landfill.
+Best of all, our worm tea is made onsite at UCSB with worm castings produced from locally collected food scraps from our campus.

 Worm Tea – What is it?
 It’s not for drinking!

 Worm tea is a natural, non-synthetic liquid soil amendment (also known as a fertilizer) made by steeping worm castings in oxygenated water.
 Oxygenating worm tea helps grow beneficial microbes that enrich soil.
-Because worm tea contains living microbes we recommend storing it in the refrigerator, where it can last up to seven days before the microbe populations begin to decline, but it is best to use as soon as possible.
+Because worm tea contains living microbes we recommend storing it in the refrigerator, where it can last up to 3 days before the microbe populations begin to decline, but it is best to use as soon as possible.
 Worm tea also contains water-soluble nutrients such as nitrates, phosphorous, magnesium, potassium, and calcium in addition to many nitrogen fixing microbes.

 Worm Tea is NOT for human consumption!